How to Acknowledge People in Your Life & Transform Relationships

 - POSTED ON OCTOBER 12, 2022

-There’s an epidemic lurking throughout society that’s debilitating many people and I’m not talking about Vitamin D deficiency: We’ve forgotten to let others know when we really get them.
+There’s an epidemic lurking throughout society that’s debilitating many people and I’m not talking about Vitamin D deficiency: We’ve forgotten to acknowledge people when we really get them.
 I know that doesn’t sound like much, but one of the greatest desires of the human heart is to feel seen and be known.

 You know how it is.
-We’re very busy, whizzing through our day, checking things off our “to do” lists.
-We’re all grateful for the people in our lives, but along the way, we can miss really noticing them and lose out on relationship and connection.
+We’re very busy, whizzing through our day, checking things off our “to-do” lists.
+We’re all grateful for the people in our lives, but along the way, if we don’t acknowledge people, we can lose out on relationships and connections.

-Relationships can be challenging partly because we’re not in the habit of doing things that connect us, like giving acknowledgements.
-CTI’s business is teaching people more effective ways to relate to each other and we think acknowledgement is one of the most critical relational skills there is.
+Relationships can be challenging partly because we’re not in the habit of doing things that connect us, like giving acknowledgments.
+CTI’s business is teaching people more effective ways to relate to each other and we think having the ability to acknowledge people is one of the most critical relational skills there is.

 There’s nothing wrong with praise — praise on!
-But cultivate some acknowledgement while you’re at it.
-Acknowledgement recognizes the recipient’s character.
-You’re celebrating their inner strength, and that often helps them see strength they may dismiss or don’t recognize at all in themselves.
+But cultivate some acknowledgment while you’re at it.
+Giving acknowledgment recognizes the recipient’s character.
+You’re celebrating their inner strength, and that often helps them see the strength they may dismiss or don’t recognize at all in themselves.

-When you give an acknowledgement, notice how it is received.
+When you acknowledge people, notice how it is received.
 It feels different than praise.
 If you’re sincere and on target, your startled recipient might be quite moved, since it’s rare for people to be seen and recognized in this way.
-Acknowledgement helps us see a larger view of ourselves.
+Acknowledgment helps us see a larger view of ourselves.

 And it goes both ways.
 When I stop what I’m doing and find something to celebrate or appreciate about someone else, I’m nourished by that, too, because it expands my sense of myself.
 If I can see it in you, I can recognize those same qualities in me, so it connects me to my own humanity.